 “This research was funded in whole or in part by [Funder] [Grant number].
 For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.”

 The RRS can be adopted by any researcher wanting to retain copyright to a version of their paper, but is also a route to complying with cOAlition S funders' open access policies.
-To find out more about this, head to our open access publishing page.
+Find out more on our open access publishing page.

 This licence lets other distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
 This is the most accommodating of licences offered.
 Recommended for maximum dissemination and use of licenced materials.